cvldigital/swiss/_posts/2016-09-04-markdown-sample.md

 ---

-### Can lasting impact really be made with a single app or dataset?
+### Can lasting impact really be achieved with a single civic app built and let into the wild?

-It may surprise you that I'm going to say this, but **no, no single civic app** is going to restore trust in government or make all local leaders coalesce around open data and co-creation with residents.
+**No single civic app** is going to restore trust in government or make all local leaders coalesce around open data and co-creation with residents.
+Even if you build the most successful civic app possible,

 &nbsp;